 - The effects of this first sin upon our relationship with God, others, and the world.

-Let us now proceed to the fall and the first sin.
+Let us now proceed to the fall of man and the first sin.
 The story of Adam and Eve is so psychologically deep and theologically insightful, it is difficult to imagine that it could have been written in 500 B.C. without the direct inspiration of the biblical author by God Himself.